codehsbooks/introcs/Basic-JavaScript-and-Graphics/local-variables-and-scope.md

  var notALocal;
  ```

  For the more curious reader, the variable ```notALocal``` is a global variable.
 That means it lives in all of the functions.
-However, you only use global variables for special purposes, as we'll see in later sections.
+However, you only use global variables for special purposes, such as constant values that never change, as we'll see in later sections.
+For now, unless told otherwise, your variables should be local variables.

 ###What is Scope?